Nonprofit Bookkeeper vs. Accountant, Who Should You Hire?

 - Balancing both sides of a transaction.
 Accountants handle the balancing of both the credit and debit sides of a double-entry bookkeeping system.

 - Understanding the “why” of your accounting situations.
 Not only does the accountant need to understand, but they also need to explain it to other staff members clearly.
+They’ll explain your finances to your executive director, who will from there explain everything to the board of directors.

 - Comparing actual vs. budgeted expenses/income.
-Nonprofit accountants help your nonprofit understand where your actual expenses/income differ from your budget.
+Nonprofit accountants help your nonprofit understand where your actual expenses/income differ from your annual budget.

 - Comparing actual expenses and income year-to-year.
 Comparing your nonprofit’s current expenses and income to those from previous years can help create more accurate predictions for the future.